oneoffcoder/docker-containers/rpi-deeplearning/README.md

 # Tensorflow

 Before you may build this docker image, you will need to [cross compile Tensorflow for the Raspberry Pi](https://www.tensorflow.org/install/source_rpi).
-Note

-* that Tensorflow for Raspberry Pi will only work with Python 3.4, and
-* when you compile Tensorflow, you have to compile on a x86 computer (not on a Raspberry Pi or any ARMv7 CPU).
+Note when you compile Tensorflow, you have to compile on a x86 computer (not on a Raspberry Pi or any ARMv7 CPU).

 ```bash
 git clone https://github.com/tensorflow/tensorflow.git